christinaleo-snowflake/snowflake_purview/modules/module04.md

-## Connect Snowflake as a Data Source in Purview
+## Add the Snowflake Credentials to Purview

 1. Open your Puview Instance.